CaptainCrowbar/rs-graphics-2d/docs/font.md

 between lines (this can be negative if you want lines to be closer together than the default).

 The text colour defaults to black.
-This will be alpha blended with the existing pixels of the image.
+If an alpha channel is present, this will be alpha blended with the existing pixels of the image; otherwise, simple linear antialiasing is used.

 This will throw `std::invalid_argument` if the font is null or the text contains invalid UTF-8.
 It will run without error if nothing was rendered